-All data transfers to and from the FM25640 occur in 8-bit groups.
+All data transfers to and from the FM25C160 occur in 8-bit groups.
 They are synchronized to the clock signal (SCK) and they transfer most significant bit (MSB) first.
-Serial inputs are registered on the rising edge of SCK.
-The SO output is driven from the falling edge of SCK.
+Serial inputs are clocked in on the rising edge of SCK.
+Outputs are driven on the falling edge of SCK.